ADMISSION POLICY 2020-21

 Applications must be made on the Local Authority Common Application Form.
-Parents applying to a Voluntary Aided Roman Catholic school should also complete the Supplementary Information Form (SIF) as this is used to determine whether you are applying under a specific category.
-All forms must be returned by the closing date set by the Local Authority, failure to provide a Supplementary Information Form (SIF) could affect the category your application is placed in.
+Parents applying to a Catholic Academy should also complete the Supplementary Information Form (SIF) as if the academy is oversubscribed; the information contained within the SIF will allow the Board of Directors to identify which over subscription criteria your application is to be considered against.
+All forms must be returned by the closing date set by the Local Authority.
+Failure to provide a Supplementary Information Form (SIF) could affect the category your application is placed in.
 Please note that it is the responsibility of the parent/carer to complete all forms and supply evidence – reminders will not be sent.

-Children with an Educational Health and Care Plan which names our school in their plan will be admitted to the school
+Children with an Educational Health and Care Plan which following formal consultation names our academy in their plan will be admitted to the academy.

 Any applications received after the closing date will be accepted but considered only after those received by the closing date.

-Parents are asked to note that admission to the Nursery unit is no guarantee of entry into the main school.
+Parents are asked to note that admission to the Nursery unit is no guarantee of entry into the main academy.

 Where there are insufficient places available to meet all parental preferences, priority will be given to applications in the following order:

-(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the school in September 2017.)
+(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the academy in September 2020.)

-Roman Catholic ‘children looked after’ (in public care) and Roman Catholic children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.
+- Catholic ‘children looked after’ (in public care) and Catholic children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.

-Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3)
+- Children of other Christian denominations (see note 3)

-Children who have been baptised as Roman Catholics or have been formally received into the Roman Catholic Church.
-All applicants seeking admission under any of criteria 1 to 2 will be asked to provide evidence that the child has been baptised as a Roman Catholic or has been received into the Roman Catholic Church.
-A baptismal certificate or a letter from their priest confirming their baptism or reception into the Roman Catholic Church will suffice.
+Children who have been baptised as Catholics or have been formally received into the Catholic Church.
+All applicants seeking admission under any of criteria 1 to 3 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
+A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will suffice.

 A looked after child is a child who is (a) in the care of a Local Authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22 (1) of the Children Act 1989):